Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

 due to the sequencing method,
-the large number of participants, the longitudinal study design, and the inclusion of participants from a previously under-represented region of the world.
+the large number of participants, the longitudinal study design, and the inclusion of participants from a scientifically under-represented region of the world.
 The use of shotgun metagenomic sequencing enables direct interrogation of microbial metabolic potential.
 Prior research primarily used amplicon (16S rRNA gene) sequencing, which enables lower-resolution taxonomic identification and is restricted to inferring metabolic potential based on taxonomy.
-Moreover, while several studies in infancy have inferred gut-brain associations by linking microbiome measures to subsequent neurodevelopmental measures using behavioral assessments (e.g., Bayley Scales of Infant Development), noting associations with visually-mediated cognition
+Moreover, several studies in infancy have inferred gut-brain associations by linking microbiome measures to subsequent neurodevelopmental measures using behavioral assessments (e.g., Bayley Scales of Infant Development), noting associations with visually-mediated cognition
-@carlsonInfantGutMicrobiome2018b,
+@carlsonInfantGutMicrobiome2018b.
+However,
-this study assessed the development of the visual cortex directly using the VEP.
+this study assessed gut-brain associations directly using the VEP derived from electroencephalography.
 The VEP is advantageous
 because features reflect largely neurotransmission-related (via amplitudes) or structural (i.e., myelination, via latencies)